Lecropt

+History

 Historically, Lecropt's population was higher and was as high as 500 around the year 1800.
 The decline in population over the decades can be explained partly, but not wholly, by rural depopulation.
 However, in 1800 Bridge of Allan, then a tiny hamlet of no more than 100 people, was included in Lecropt.
 As Bridge of Allan grew during the 19th century, the whole village was eventually brought under the adjacent parish of Logie, reducing Lecropt's population.

 There had also been another village called Lecropt, the site of which was further north-west, on the other side of the line of the M9 motorway from the current parish church.
 This village hosted the parish church until this was moved to its present site in the early 19th century, on the A9 road.
 The village of Lecropt itself had been abandoned.

 Geography

-Historically about two thirds of this parish were situated within the county of Perth, and one-third in the county of Stirling.
+Historically, about two thirds of this parish were situated within the county of Perth, and one-third in the county of Stirling.
 Today, Lecropt falls wholly within Stirling Council area.
 The River Teith bounds it on the south-west, where it meets the Forth and the Allan Water on the east.
 The southern point is where the Allan falls into the united streams of the other two.
 From east to west it extends about 3 mi, and nearly about as much from north to south.

 It contains about 2000 acre, one-half of which – the southern part – is known as the Carse of Lecropt.
 The fertile soil of the carse is a rich clay.
 The other, northern half is upland, or what is generally called dry-field.
 Much of this consists of the policy lands of Keir House.

 The clay soil on the south is divided from the upland by a bank, which crosses the parish almost parallel to the north side, and nearly at one-third of the distance between it and the southern extremity.

 The defunct political party Scottish Voice was based here, headquartered at the Keir Estate offices on the Lecropt Kirk-Doune road.
 The party contested its first election to the Scottish Parliament on 3 May 2007.

 Lecropt Kirk (see below) and nearby Lecropt Nursery, which used to be the parish school, stand on the A9 road leading out of Bridge of Allan, north towards Dunblane.

 Lecropt was a separate civil parish until 1900, when it was amalgamated into the parish of Dunblane and Lecropt.